matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/1 Introduction.md

 * Find defects in the test object (static testing)

 ### Debugging
-* Debugging is an activity that finds, analyses and eliminates the cause of the failure/defect found in dynamic testing
+* Debugging is an activity that finds, analyses & eliminates the cause of the failure/defect found in dynamic testing
 * Debugging a defect found in static testing, debugging is simply removing the defect, no reproduction or diagnosis is needed.